 - Flat Icons

 - Dollar Photo Club (pay per image or subscribe)

 - 123 RF (39.00 gets you 40 credits most images for blog use would be one credit)

 What About Fair Use?

 A lot of images such as book covers, author image, gifs from favorite shows, meme images fall under fair use laws.
-Since use of most of these images draw attention to original site, movie, book etc. While I am not a lawyer I feel comfortable using gifts of my favorite character.
-Do not however take a famous actor and modify image to have him holding your book..this will get you sued.
+Since the use of most of these images draws attention to the original site, movie, book etc. While I am not a lawyer I feel comfortable using gifts of my favorite character.
+Do not, however, take a famous actor and modify the image to have him holding your book..this will get you sued.

 Links to Other Posts on Copyright

 - Stock Images?
 What you need to know: Book Bloggers Unite!

 - Bloggers Beware: You CAN Get Sued For Using Pics on Your Blog – My Story

 - How to See If Your Photos are Being Used on Another Site